choonkending/reactGo/docs/deployment/aws/README.md

 Amazon AWS allows you access to a free tier of service for a year, so it is a great option if you are looking for a place to host your project and want to grow your Ops skills along with your dev skills.

+:information_source: We will be covering creating an Ubuntu instance in AWS in this README.md.
+If you are interested, read [this](https://github.com/choonkending/reactGo/blob/aws-docs/docs/deployment/aws/linux-ec2.md) doc for creating AWS Linux - it's a work-in-progress!

 ##### SIGN UP

 The first thing you will need to do is sign up for an [account](https://aws.amazon.com/free/)